Mark: Tired and stinky.

 I spent Sunday and Monday in Dublin with the wonderful Sinead Williamson to learn the basic black and white film development under the experienced hand of a woman who regularly shoots with near-infrared film and lives to tell about it.
 Ostensibly, the overnight trip was supposed to be:

-- Arrive at Ceant Station in Galway city in good time and order.
+- Arrive at Ceannt Station in Galway city in good time and order.

-- Take the 1105 train out of the city and into Hueston Station, Dublin.
+- Take the 1105 train out of the city and into Heuston Station, Dublin.

 - Develop film.